No-dimensional Tverberg Theorems and Algorithms: Introduction

-\subparagraph*{Outline of the paper.} We describe our extension of Sarkaria's technique in Section~\ref{section:setup} and then use it in combination with a result from Section~\ref{section:averaging} to prove the no-dimensional Tverberg result.
-In Section~\ref{section:averaging}, we expand upon the details of an averaging argument that is useful for the Tverberg result.
-Section~\ref{section:algo} is devoted to the algorithm for computing the Tverberg partition.
-Section~\ref{section:colorful} contains the results for the colorful setting of Tverberg.
-The result for generalized ham-sandwich theorem is presented in Section~\ref{section:centerpoint}.
+\paragraph{Outline of the paper.} We describe our extension of Sarkaria's technique in Section~\ref{section:setup} and an averaging argument that is essential for our results.
+In Section~\ref{section:theorem1}, we present the proof of the no-dimensional Tverberg theorem (\Cref{theorem:tverberg}).
+The algorithm for computing the partition is also detailed therein.
+Section~\ref{section:theorem2} contains the results for the colorful setting of Tverberg (\Cref{theorem:colorful-tverberg}) and Section~\ref{section:theorem3} presents results for the generalized Ham-Sandwich theorem (\Cref{theorem:nodim-gghs}).
 We conclude in Section~\ref{section:conclusion} with some observations and open questions.